streemtech/docker-postfix/README.md

 | `persistence.size` | `1Gi` | Storage size |
 | `persistence.storageClass` | `""` | Storage class |
 | `recreateOnRedeploy` | `true` | Restart Pods on every helm deployment, to prevent issues with stale configuration(s). |

+### Metrics

+You may enable metrics on the cart by simply setting `metrics.enabled=true`.
+Of course, this comes with some caveats, namely:

+- Postfix logs will (by default, if you don't override this) go to `/var/log/mail.log` _as well_ as to stdout.
+- `/var/log/mail.log` will be in plain-text format (always), no matter what you set `LOG_FORMAT` to

+Please se helm chart's `values.yaml` for further configuration options and how to enable `ServiceMonitor`, if you need it for Prometheus.

 ## Extending the image